 Back in circa 1997 I heard on the news at Talk Sport Radio the emergence of the Mediaeval Baebes.
 Later on it transpired that James Whale was to have them on his show.
 It was a first for him, and for Talk Sport, if I recall rightly.
 His show was a phone-in, and I was the first to engage one, or more of the Medieaval Baebes.

 I briefly mentioned among things about David Munrow being the greatest populariser of early music.
 However, I got the distinct impression that they did not seem to know, or appreciate him.
-The reason why probably was because they were probably not born when he was around, and even if some of them were they were too young to be impressed by him, and his work.
+The reason why possibly was because many of them were probably too young to know anything about him.
 The same thing seemed to happen when I complimented a Madrigal group made up of young females in Windsor high street

 Anyway, on the radio I tried to attract the Baebes attention to certain early music groups notably the Clemencic Consort, and Ensemble Unicorn as being good examples of colourful interpretations of medieval music.

 James Whale asked me whether it mattered if old music especially the sacred stuff should be "jazzed up", and popularized as this seemed to offend some people.
 I said it did not as far as I was concerned.

 However, my little natter ended on the air when Whale induced me to hum some medieval music down the phone.
 This activated the so-called Nutter Alert, and I was cut off!
 However, I had quite a long chat with the Mediaeval Baebes...and good luck to them!